Skip to content

 Attributes:

-travel (bool): Display the gradient as a traveling wave.
+no_travel (bool): Do not display the gradient as a wave.

 travel_direction (Gradient.Direction): Direction the gradient travels across the canvas.